Changes To Leasing Practice – FAQs

 Form 7 – Lease / Sublease

-The new Form 7 (version 7) is available on the Forms Page on the Titles Queensland website, along with a Guide to Completion to assist with completion of the form.
+The new Form 7 (version 7) is available on the Forms Page on the Titles Queensland website.

-On or after Tuesday 22 April 2025, any leases using version 6 or earlier of the Form 7 that are lodged or returned from requisition, must be accompanied by a Form 20 – Lease Declaration containing relevant information for examination and data entry of the lease.
-The Form 20 – Lease Declaration is available on the Forms Page on the Titles Queensland website
+No, but it is recommended.
+Any leases using version 6 or earlier of the Form 7 that are lodged or returned from requisition, must be accompanied by a Form 20 – Lease Declaration containing relevant information for examination and data entry of the lease.
+The Form 20 – Lease Declaration is available on the Forms Page on the Titles Queensland website.

 Lessors have the responsibility to ensure that the correctly completed statements are shown in item 9 of the Form 7 (version 7).